Trail vs Road Running: Does The Pace Change Much?

 All of these things means slowing down the speed.

 But even if the runner knows the trail by heart, trail running does result in a pace change when versus road running.
+If you are still unsure what trail running is, check out our Ask a Runner section.

 How Much Does Pace Change For A Trail Runner?